histfitter/histfitter/README.md

 If you're using HistFitter as a submodule in a project, specify the latest stable release while adding the submodule

 ```
-# Relative path gives nicer clones in CI if the parent project on CERN's GitLab
+# Relative path gives nicer clones in CI if the parent project is on CERN's GitLab
 git submodule add ../../HistFitter/HistFitter.git
 cd HistFitter && git checkout vX.XX.X -b vX.XX.X && cd ..
 git add HistFitter && git commit -m "Add HistFitter submodule"